busterjs/lt-instabuster/README.md

 * Call buster test in process, rather than shelling out.
 This enables a lot of interesting options in the future.
 * InstaBusta: Continuosly give (non-annoying) feedback for a Buster test as you edit it.
 * Node tests: Allow testing of node enviroment tests.
-* Autotest: Integrate the autotest feature of Buster to give you continious feedback as you change any test or implementation file as defined by your Buster configuration.
-Alternatively a RYO based on the assumption all changes are made from inside of LightTable

 ##License